Vitruvian-AI/LinkUs/README.md

 •	Follow favorite artists and stay up to date with when and where they are performing \
 •	Ability to rate artists and post review \
 •	Can see how popular a specific event may be by looking at the attendance list \
-•	Get notified when friend marks as going to an event
+•	Get notified when friend marks as going to an event \
+•	Users will have personal profile where they can connect with other people who have similar interests

+What does a membership look like
+• Artists - subscription, ~10% cut on signed contracts
+• Buisnesses - subscription ~10% cut on signed contracts
+• Fans - Free (ads would be a revenue stream)